OJ Simpson’s Estate: Legal Battle Looms Over Unpaid $33.5 Million Judgment

 “I do think it will be somewhat difficult for them to receive this,” said Christopher Melcher, another lawyer who is not involved with the case.
 And he explained: “We don’t know how much OJ has been able to earn in recent years.”

-Doubts and certainties about OJ Simpson’s fortune
+Doubts and certainties regarding OJ Simpson’s fortune

 Simpson said he lived off his pensions, private and from the NFL.
 Hundreds of valuable belongings were seized as part of the jury’s ruling.
 In addition, the former American football star was forced to auction off his Heisman Trophy, with which he raised $230,000.

-Fred Goldman, Goldman’s father and the lead plaintiff, said the issue was never about the money, but rather holding Simpson accountable.
+Fred Goldman, Goldman’s father and the lead plaintiff, said the issue was never regarding the money, but rather holding Simpson accountable.
 In a statement Thursday, he said that with Simpson’s death, “hope for true accountability is gone.”

 The reaction of Ron Goldman's family upon hearing Simpson's sentence as The reaction of Ron Goldman’s family upon hearing Simpson’s sentence as “not guilty” in 1995.
 Photo: AP.